 Before sending any Personal Data to us in connection with our messaging services, it is our customers’ responsibility to ensure that the applicable rules governing the use of that Personal Data have been complied with.
 For example (but without limitation), have the relevant individuals provided the necessary consent to the use and transfer of the Personal Data?
 Has that consent since been withdrawn?

 Many of our Service Providers impose their own specific requirements relating to the use of the messaging services by CLX, its customers and any end users.
 These may include (but are not limited to) additional rules relating to the:

-Given the detailed nature of such rules, the specific details are beyond the scope of the detail in the table below.
-Nonetheless, by using CLX’s messaging services our customers agree to comply with such rules at all times.
-Therefore before attempting to send any messages to a particular country, all customers should contact their account manager who (with the support of CLX’s country managers and product management team) will discuss the Service Provider rules which may apply, including (but not limited) to any necessary pre-registration or registration of originators which needs to be undertaken before messages can be sent.
+By using CLX’s messaging services our customers agree to comply with such rules at all times.
+Therefore, before attempting to send any messages to a particular country, all customers should contact their account manager who (with the support of CLX’s country managers and product management team) will discuss the Service Provider rules which may apply, including (but not limited) to any necessary pre-registration or registration of originators which needs to be undertaken before messages can be sent.